Initial Screening

 VIEW EVALUATION & DIAGNOSIS

-Nearly 1 in 4 people with difficult-to-control T2D had endogenous hypercortisolism8
+Nearly 1 in 4 patients with difficult-to-control T2D had endogenous hypercortisolism6

 UNCOVER PREVALENCE